Nicolastachet/itineraryBuilder/README.md

 ![alt text](https://github.com/Nicolastachet/itineraryBuilder/blob/master/imagesForReadme/aws.png)

 3. Install **pgadmin4** to manage easily your database using Postgresql.
-Then, restore the database using mybhutanPOC_backup (A plain text backup of the SQL database included in the project).
-Note that all the information contained in this database is dummy data we used to have something to work with.
-The client mentioned do not exist and the prices/costs associated to activities are randomly generated numbers.
-Using Pgadmin4 or any SQL command line, you can use this file to restore the database we used (https://www.pgadmin.org/docs/pgadmin4/1.x/backup_dialog.html).
-If you don’t do it, make sure you’re using the same schema for your table as the one we used.
+Then, create the database copying the schema suggested in the file DatabaseSchema.
+Make sure you’re using the same schema for your table as the one we used.
 ![alt text](https://github.com/Nicolastachet/itineraryBuilder/blob/master/imagesForReadme/pg.png)

 Afterwards, add your credentials in db.js (line 9) following the template below: `var connectionString = postgresq://user:password@host:port/database`